BastianBlokland/enum-generator-dotnet/src/EnumGenerator.Core/readme.md

 # **EnumGenerator** Core library.

-Library that can be used to generate c# / f# / cil enum files based on json files.
+Library that can be used to generate c# / f# / vb / cil enum files based on json files.

 Can be used for more complex integration into a build pipeline, for simple use-cases consider one of the pre-made tools:
 * [**EnumGenerator.Cli**](https://www.nuget.org/packages/EnumGenerator.Cli/)